A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Financial case studies

-For Algorithms~\ref{alg:robbins-monro} and~\ref{alg:nested-sa}, we set the step size $\gamma_n=1/(100+n)$ for the VaR simulation and $\gamma_n=0.1/(2.5\times10^4+n)$ for the ES simulation.
-We work under the scenario~\eqref{assumption:finite:Lp:moment} for Algorithm~\ref{alg:mlsa}, that clearly holds for any $p_\star>1$, with the particular value $p_\star=11$.
+We next aim to compare the performances of Algorithms~\ref{alg:robbins-monro}, \ref{alg:nested-sa} and~\ref{alg:mlsa}.
+For Algorithms~\ref{alg:robbins-monro} and~\ref{alg:nested-sa}, we set the step size $\gamma _{n}=1/(100+n)$ for the VaR simulation and $\gamma _{n}=0.1/(2.5\times 10^{4}+n)$ for the ES simulation.
+We work under the scenario~\eqref{assumption:finite:Lp:moment} for Algorithm~\ref{alg:mlsa}, that clearly holds for any $p_{\star}>1$, with the particular value $p_{\star}=11$.
 We choose $M=2$.
-The VaR and ES are computed using their respective optimal iterations amounts described in Theorem~\ref{thm:cost:mlsa}.
+The VaR and ES are computed using their respective optimal iteration amounts described in Theorem~\ref{thm:cost:mlsa}.
 The remaining hyperparameter setup is provided in Table~\ref{tbl:option}.
-The $(\gamma_n)_{n\geq1}$ given therein for the VaR estimation were obtained through a full grid search on their parameters.
+The $(\gamma _{n})_{n\geq 1}$ given there for the VaR estimation were obtained through a full grid search on their parameters.

-For each algorithm and each risk measure, we plot on a logarithmic scale the average run times over $200$ runs against the achieved RMSEs, for a prescribed accuracy $\varepsilon$ that loops through $\{\frac1{32},\frac1{64},\frac1{128},\frac1{256},\frac1{512}\}$.
-We also plot the average run times against the prescribed accuracies $\varepsilon$ themselves.
-See Figure~\ref{fig:comparison}.
+For each algorithm and each risk measure, we plot on a logarithmic scale the average run times over $200$ runs against the achieved RMSEs, for a prescribed accuracy $\varepsilon $ that loops through $\{\frac{1}{32},\frac{1}{64},\frac{1}{128},\frac{1}{256}, \frac{1}{512}\}$.
+We also plot the average run times against the prescribed accuracies $\varepsilon $ themselves; see Fig.~\ref{fig:comparison}.
 Table~\ref{tbl:option:slopes} reports the slopes fitted on these curves.